 - Skin lesions and propeller injuries are documented at significantly higher rates in Oslob’s shark population due to constant boat and swimmer proximity

-- The supplemental diet disrupts natural nutritional intake — plankton-based feeding is replaced by shrimp paste, which has different nutritional value
+- The supplemental diet disrupts natural nutritional intake — plankton-based feeding is replaced by shrimp paste

 - The density of swimmers (frequently 100+ simultaneously) creates conditions that violate every international guideline for responsible whale shark interaction